2014 - 2016 Inaugural Fellows in Clinical Informatics

 After medical school at Loyola University, Yaniv trained in Emergency Medicine at the University of Chicago.
 As Resident Director for Clinical Informatics, he worked closely with the hospital’s EHR team to improve physician workflow and efficiency.
 During fellowship, he worked to integrate mobile technology into clinical workflows.
-He is now Director of Health Informatics at Jawbone Health.
+He is now on the Health team at Apple.

 2016 - 2018 Fellows in Clinical Informatics

 Funded with generous support from an unrestricted grant from Hewlett Packard and the Stanford Department of Medicine.

 Richard Medford, MD

 After medical school in Philadelphia, Richard returned to his home province of Ontario for residency in Internal Medicine at Queen's University and fellowship in Infectious Diseases at the University of Ottawa.
 His interest in Clinical Informatics first arose during the 2003 SARS outbreak in Toronto, and he helped develop a clinical database to facilitate patient screening for SARS-like symptoms.
 He also developed a mobile application to help support antimicrobial stewardship.
 After Clinical Informatics fellowship, he accepted a dual-role in informatics and infectious disease at UT Southwestern Medical Center.

 Chethan Sarabu, MD